 Library management is an essential skill that can help elevate a DJ’s performance to the next level.
-Having a neat, well organised library will help you find songs quickly and can even inspire song choice you may not have considered before.
+Having a neat, well-organised library will help you find songs quickly and can even inspire song choice you may not have considered before.

-You can add or remove the columns that matter to you by right clicking on any of the column headers.
-The drop down menu will then show all the available fields with the already selected fields showing a tick next to them.
-You can change the information inside these fields by double clicking on them should the information be wrong.
+You can add or remove the columns that matter to you by right-clicking on any of the column headers.
+The drop-down menu will then show all the available fields with the already selected fields showing a tick next to them.
+You can change the information inside these fields by double-clicking on them should the information be wrong.

 The available fields are:

 Serato offers Smart Crates to automate your library.
-These are like regular crates in Serato but they automatically update to include songs that meet certain rules that you set.
+These are like regular crates in Serato, but they automatically update to include songs that meet specific rules that you set.

 To create a smart crate, first press the new Smart Crate icon found to the right of the usual new crate icon.
-The smart crate rules box will appear, press the new rule button in the lower left corner.
-From here you can chose from various parameters including: Added to library date, Album, Artist, BPM, Comment, Filename, Genre, Key, Label and Remixer.
+The smart crate rules box will appear, press the new rule button in the lower-left corner.
+From here you can choose from various parameters including: Added to library date, Album, Artist, BPM, Comment, Filename, Genre, Key, Label and Remixer.

 If you want to change any smart crates you have made, click the Edit button (next to the add Smart Crate button) to edit the rules.

 To lock a track hold control + click in the empty Status column (the first column in the main Library view).
-A Blue Lock icon will be now be visible next to the track.
+A Blue Lock icon will now be visible next to the track.
 Press control + click again on this icon to unlock.

-If a track already displays a gold lock instead of a blue, then the no meta data can be edited at all.
-The file may be locked because you are using the wrong formatted hard drive such as a NTFS drive from on a Windows PC and trying to use on a Mac which can only read this information.
-Or it could be the file itself is locked to read only by your computer.
+If a track already displays a gold lock instead of a blue, then the no metadata can be edited at all.
+The file may be locked because you are using the wrong formatted hard drive such as an NTFS drive from on a Windows PC and trying to use on a Mac which can only read this information.
+Or it could be the file itself is locked to read-only by your computer.

 Custom Crate Columns

-A rather unknown trick of Serato’s library management is custom crate columns.
+A hidden trick of Serato’s library management is custom crate columns.
 This handy tool allows you to set an organisation rule for each of your crates.

 Secondary sorting on columns

-Serato also allows DJ’s to secondary sort, this is helpful as it allows DJ’s to group songs together by one field and then sort them by another.
-A great use of this is to secondary sort by key and bpm.
-This allows the user to see all tracks that not only harmonically mix but that are similar speed, making better sounding mixes easier and quicker to plan.
+Serato also allows DJ’s to secondary sort.
+This tool is helpful as it enables DJ’s to group songs together by one field and then sort them by another.
+Great uses of this include organising by key and secondary sorting by BPM.

 You can delete this secondary sorting by holding SHIFT + CMD (Mac) or SHIFT + CNTRL (windows) and clicking on the secondary column header again.